With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 My scrap piece of steel needed to be flattened.
 I began by squeezing it with my vise.

 The vise did not do all that was necessary to flatten the steel.
 Use a ball peen hammer on a flat surface.
-Pound from both sides to make it as flat ...
+Pound from both sides to make ...

 Smear wood glue on the facing edges of the wood pieces.

 No allowance has been made for the thickness of a pencil line.
 I like to use a knife to score a very fine line.
-Make three or more score lines from ...
+Make three or more ...

 Another Center Finderby Phil B